 I’ve also worked as the Morning Edition Host and Reporter at Boise State Public Radio in Idaho.
-While at BSPR, I found a way to convince my editor that I was not only a host, but a reporter with a deep interest in fish, game and natural resources.
-In Alaska, I have also worked with the Alaska Public Radio Network, KCAW in Sitka, KFSK in Petersbug and KBBI in Homer.
-I’ve also filed stories for Mushing Magazine, National Public Radio, Al Jazeera America, American Public Media, Monitor Radio, the CBC and Deutsche Welle.
+In Alaska, I have worked with the Alaska Public Radio Network, KNOM in Nome, KCAW in Sitka, KFSK in Petersburg, KUCB in Dutch Harbor, and KBBI in Homer.
 I’ve also produced work for KDNK in Carbondale, Colorado, KUER in Salt Lake City, Utah and KRLX in Northfield, Minnesota.

-In my free time, I love to run with, show off and otherwise chat up the incredible achievements of my canine sidekick, Ghost.
-In another life, I was a graduate student in the School of Natural Resources and Agricultural Sciences at the University of Alaska, Fairbanks and I studied soft-rock Geology and Environmental Studies at Carleton College in Northfield, Minnesota.
+In my free time, I love to run with, show off and otherwise chat up the incredible achievements of my canine sidekick, Ghost and her twin brother Goblin.
+I weathered the 2008 recession by attending graduate school in the Schools of Arctic Biology and of Natural Resources Management at the University of Alaska, Fairbanks.
+I have an undergraduate degree in soft-rock Geology and Environmental Studies from Carleton College in Northfield, Minnesota.

 Still have questions?
 I have answers: firstname.lastname@example.org or on twitter @emilyschwing